Axobot-org/Axobot/docs/server.rst

 .. note:: For the curious, know that all the configuration of each server is entirely saved in a MySQL database file, which makes its use easier than a simple txt or csv file.

 .. warning:: Recently, it has become possible to do without the names of the subcommands.
-Thus :code:`config 2` is equivalent to :code:`config see 2`, and :code:`config xp_rate 1.4` to :code:`config change xp_rate 1.4`.
+Thus :code:`config 2` is equivalent to :code:`config see 2`, and :code:`config xp_rate 1.4` to :code:`config set xp_rate 1.4`.

 Watch
 -----